 More recently, the Vatican’s true autocracy was exposed when it conjoined with the Church of England in overturning the Territory’s own Voluntary Euthanasia Act.
 Funding electoral blackmail of southern politicians was the primary tool.

-Parallel with this was the propaganda to NT Aborigines that Voluntary Euthanasia was a plot to kill elderly Aborigines.
-The Catholic Church has no qualms about either direct lies or blackmail to assist in its global control.
+Parallel with this was the propaganda to NT Aborigines that Voluntary Euthanasia was "a plot to kill elderly Aborigines".
+The Catholic Church has no qualms about either telling direct lies or applying blackmail to assist in its global control.

 This is the moral climate in which Jesuit Father Frank Brennan groomed the Dodson brothers to become the Church’s propaganda tools, the current manifestation of which is Pat Dodson, who is now an unelected albeit very activist ALP senator, suggesting to me that the ALP is also complicit.
-Well, it certainly shares the Vatican’s implacable hatred of democracy.
+Well, this also makes sense because the ALP certainly shares the Vatican’s implacable hatred of democracy.